Crossword Who's Who - P

 In the 1999 film The Story of Us Michelle Pfeiffer stars as Katie Jordan, a professional crossword setter.
 There is no evidence, however, to suggest that Ms Pfeiffer is a crossword setter in real life.

 Roger Phillips, a software engineer, has been co-editor of The Listener crossword since November 2009.
-He sets crosswords regularly for The Times, The Listener (as Kea, Dolos), The Independent (as Nestor) and The Daily Telegraph (as Notabilis).
+He sets crosswords regularly for The Times (including Times Quick Cryptic crosswords as Rongo), The Listener (as Kea, Dolos), The Independent (as Nestor) and The Daily Telegraph (as Notabilis).
 He also contributes irregularly to the Sunday Telegraph (Enigmatic Variations), Independent (Inquisitor) and The Magpie.

-John Pidgeon, born in Carlisle on March 1st 1947, is a journalist, author, music historian, radio producer and comedy executive.
-He sets crosswords for the Telegraph, including Toughies as Petitjean.
+John Pidgeon (1947-2016) was a journalist, author, music historian, radio producer and comedy executive.
+He set crosswords for the Telegraph, including Toughies as Petitjean.

 John was brought up in a village in Buckinghamshire, where he attended the Royal Grammar School, High Wycombe, his time there overlapping with Ian Dury and Roger Scruton.
 He studied French at the University of Kent and postgraduate Film Studies at the Slade School.
 As a music journalist in the 1970s, John contributed to Let It Rock, New Musical Express, Melody Maker and Time Out, and wrote books about Rod Stewart and Eric Clapton.